ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 # Acknowledgments
 {: numbered="no"}

+The authors would like to thank Timothy Claeys for his work on the initial versions of this document.

-The authors would like to thank
+The authors would also like to thank
 {{{Esko Dijk}}},
 {{{Marco Tiloca}}}, and
 {{{John Mattsson}}}